 Webber Falls is about 15 miles or so outside of Truckee, though the drive is a little bit longer than that.
 The drive itself is really beautiful, and in the end you’ll be rewarded with a really great waterfall.
 I was actually more impressed with the waterfall than I originally expected to be.
 (One of the books that I was using as a reference has the worst possible picture of Webber Falls.)
 It is something like 75′ tall, and at the peak flow in late Spring, it’s really worthwhile.
 As an added benefit, I was the only person there.
 The bugs were rather annoying, though.

 Now let me mention a few things about the falls that I feel I should mention before I forget.
 In both books I was using (which I think were newer editions), the directions indicate there is a dirt road that leads down to the falls.
 This is partially true, though this road is now blocked by boulders.
 This means you should park on the side of the road at a dirt turnoff.
 In the end, I actually think this is much more appropriate, as the final dirt road would not have been appropriate for a normal car.
 Also, the hike is not any significantly further from the road.
 Just make sure to follow the sound of rushing water.

-Accessibility: 7/10 (the hike the falls is very easy, but exercise extreme caution when at the falls)
+Accessibility: 7/10 (easy/moderate, the hike the falls is easy, but exercise extreme caution when at the falls)

 Where in the World is Webber Falls?